What is an autoimmune disease?

 Symptoms are different depending on which disease you have and what part of your body is affected.
 However, in general, autoimmune diseases cause swelling and tissue damage.
 You may have one or more of these symptoms:

 The most common medicines doctors use are corticosteroids, such as prednisone.
-Sometimes doctors use stronger drugs to slow down your immune system.
+Sometimes doctors use stronger medicines to slow down your immune system.

 The downside of these medicines is they also make it harder for your body to fight off infection.
 Some of the medicines also can increase your risk of cancer.
 Your doctor will watch you closely to help protect you from getting another sickness.